aCursedComrade/acursedcomrade.github.io/source/_posts/remote-lab-access.md

   - **DNS** dialogue lets you define an internal domain for the network and assign a DNS server node.
   - **Manually Add Member** dialogue lets you authenticate a node before it joins a network (or to unban a previously banned node).

-{% img /img/zt_adv_settings01.png '"ZeroTier advanced settings 01" "ZeroTier advanced settings 01"' %}
+{% img https://stash.comradelab.win/img/zt_adv_settings01.png "ZeroTier advanced settings 01" %}

-{% img /img/zt_adv_settings02.png '"ZeroTier advanced settings 02" "ZeroTier advanced settings 02"' %}
+{% img https://stash.comradelab.win/img/zt_adv_settings02.png "ZeroTier advanced settings 02" %}

 - Heading over to **Members** section after configuring your settings, you will see a message about adding new members.
 You should now [download and install the client daemon](https://www.zerotier.com/download/) on to the devices you need to connect to the network (You will need administrative privileges when working with ZeroTier client).
 Assuming you are on a Linux distribution, you can try the below command on your terminal to test the CLI tool: